Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Feature_Tutorials/01-mult-ddr-banks/README.md

 The labs in this tutorial use:

 * BASH Linux shell commands.
-* 2020.1 Vitis core development kit release and the *xilinx_u200_xdma_201830_2* platform.
+* 2020.2 Vitis core development kit release and the *xilinx_u200_xdma_201830_2* platform.
 If necessary, it can be easily extended to other versions and platforms.

 >**IMPORTANT:**
 >
-> * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.1;t=vitis+doc;d=vhc1571429852245.html) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+> * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/acceleration_installation.html#vhc1571429852245) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
 >* If you run applications on Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).

 ### Accessing the Tutorial Reference Files

 1. To access the reference files, type the following into a terminal: `git clone https://github.com/Xilinx/Vitis-Tutorials`.
-2. Navigate to the `mult-ddr-banks` directory, and then access the `reference-files` directory.
+2. Navigate to the `Runtime_and_System_Optimization/Feature_Tutorials/01-mult-ddr-banks` directory, and then access the `reference-files` directory.

 ### Tutorial Setup